ElinaFF/PICO/installation.md

 ## Beta version launcher installation

-A launcher has been made for MeDIC to facilitate the installation process.
+A launcher is being made for MeDIC to try to facilitate the installation process.
 This launcher can be used for the installation and to start MeDIC.
 The launcher file needs Git and Python to be able to do all the installation steps for you.
 {: .note title="Info"}